XDwan/HORSCAN/README.md

 The key qualitative observations are:

-- HORSCANv produces **clean HOR-level events** with low fragmentation.
+- HORSCAN produces **clean HOR-level events** with low fragmentation.
 - It better preserves the true copy-number changes (ΔCN) of HOR patterns along the chromosome.